0cjs/sedoc/8bit/kyo85/basic.md

   is given `.BA` or `.DO` (when `,A` given) is appended.
 - `CAS:`: Cassette tape (CMT).
 Filename has no extension.
 No filename for load uses next found file.
 Same as `CLOAD`, `CLOAD?`, `CSAVE`.
-- `COM:` _fname_ is a configuration as used by TELCOM; if not given the current parameters are used.
+- `COM:` _fname_ is a configuration as used by TELCOM.
+Always saves as ASCII with CR+LF terminators.
-  - (M100) speed/wordlen/parity/stopbits/xonflow;
+  - (M100) _fname_ required. speed/wordlen/parity/stopbits/xonflow;
-  - (PC82) speed/parity/wordlen/stopbits/xonflow/sisoflow.
-Cannot be used
+  - (PC82) Optional. speed/parity/wordlen/stopbits/xonflow/sisoflow.
+Cannot
-    while CMT in use.
+    be used while CMT in use.
 - `MDM`: (M100) As per `COM:`, but _fname_ has no speed char at start.
 - `LCD:`: Output only to screen.
 - `LPT:`: Output only to printer.
 Like `LLIST`.

+To load a program from the serial port, use (M100) `LOAD "COM:98n1d"` (19.2 kbps) or (PC82) `LOAD "COM:"`.
+Send the file (only ASCII format can be used) followed by a `^Z`, which can be typed manually in the terminal program.
+This will clear any previously existing code.
+Errors (usually `?DS` "direct statement" or `?UL` "undefined line" usally indicate overflow.
+For 19.2 kbps, 50 ms line delay and 3 ms char delay seems to work.

 Data Types